duartebranco/distributed-p2p-pytest-runner/README.md

 ```
 distributed-testing-system
 ├── src
-│   ├── api                # Contains the API endpoints for evaluation, stats, and network
+│   ├── api                # Contains the API endpoints for evaluation, stats, and network and new ones
 │   ├── core               # Core functionality including node management and task distribution
 │   └── utils              # Utility functions for handling ZIP files and GitHub interactions
 ├── Dockerfile             # Dockerfile for building the application image